 The silicone sensor has a 78mmx16.5mm active zone.

 The fabric sensor has a 90mmx10mm active zone surrounded by a 2mm sewable dead zone.

 We can create almost any geometry of sensor through a custom project.
 General guidelines are between a few millimeters and A4 size.

 StretchSense develops shielded silicone and fabric sensor evaluation kits for customers to use in prototyping.
 Shielded sensors have a ground layer on the top and bottom of the sensor so that the signal layer in the middle is resilient to electrical noise.
 Shielded sensors are highly recommended for any application that requires the sensor to be close to the human body.
 The shielding reduces the effect of electrical fields emanating from the human body on the accuracy of the sensor data.

 Why have the silicone sensors changed?

-Our new silicone sensors are almost 3 times stretchier, and also include a flexible PCB.
+Our new silicone sensors are almost three-times stretchier, and also include a flexible PCB.
 Aside from this, they support coaxial cable integration with our circuit.

 What are the development kits for?

-Our development kits are for R&D engineers and Product Developers to discover new ways of utilizing our stretch sensing technology for smart clothing, sports, and VR/AR applications.
-The kits contain lots of sensors to enable rapid prototyping.
-Your design teams will have plenty of sensors to play with.
-Twist them, stretch them, have fun!
+Our development kits are for R&D engineers and product developers to discover new ways of utilizing our stretch sensing technology for smart clothing, sports and VR/AR applications.
+The kits contain a lot of sensors to enable rapid prototyping.
+Your design teams will have plenty of sensors to play with — twist them, stretch them, have fun!
 Get creative!